Theory of quasiparticle interference in Kitaev quantum spin liquids: Parton decomposition and evaluation of the mean-field parameters

 where

 and

 where we have defined the Majorana operators,

 The expectation values $W_{\bm r, \bm r'}$ are evaluated for the ground state of the Kitaev model with a defect introduced.
-This requires solving the quadratic Hamiltonian of the Kitaev model which can be done numerically.
+This requires solving the quadratic Hamiltonian of the Kitaev model in the presence of a defect which can be done numerically.

 The terms $\langle i b^\alpha_{\bm r} b^\alpha_{\bm r'} \rangle$ are easy to compute.
 They are nonzero only when the product $ b^\alpha_{\bm r} b^\alpha_{\bm r'}$ does not create any visons.
 This happens when $\bm r$ and $\bm r'$ are nearest neighbors and make an $\alpha$-edge,